ARDivekar/TypeScript-on-the-Browser-Starter/README.md

         To prevent confusion, I shall not be using these aliases, but will specify the subproperties explicitly.

         1. `Rule.resource` specifies Conditions to match the "resource" defined above (i.e. the file which is being imported).
 This has the following subproperties ([Source](https://webpack.js.org/configuration/module/#condition)):
-            - `Rule.resource.test`: The Condition passed must match.
-The convention is to provide a RegExp or array of RegExps here, but it's not enforced.
-Generally used to specify the filenames to which we should apply the Rule.
+            - `Rule.resource.test`: The value of this property is a Condition and it must match.
+The convention is to provide a Condition which is a RegExp or array of RegExps here, but it's not enforced.
+This property is generally used to specify the filenames to which we should apply the Rule.

-            - `Rule.resource.include`: The Condition passed must match.
-The convention is to provide a string or array of strings here, but it's not enforced.
-Generally used to specify directories to include in the search path.
+            - `Rule.resource.include`: The value of this property is a Condition and it must match.
+The convention is to provide a Condition which is an string or array of strings here, but it's not enforced.
+This property is generally used to specify directories to include in the search path.

             - `Rule.resource.exclude`: The Condition must NOT match.
-The convention is to provide a string or array of strings here, but it's not enforced.
-Generally used to specify directories to exclude from the search path.
+The convention is to provide a a Condition which is a string or array of strings here, but it's not enforced.
+This property is generally used to specify directories to exclude from the search path.

             - `Rule.resource.and`: specifies an Array of conditions.
 All Conditions must match.